NineBit-Computing/ninebit-computing.github.io/docs/intro.md

 ---
 id: home
-title: "CIQ by NineBit — Your AI Platform for Unstructured Documents"
+title: "CIQ by NineBit — LLP Orchestration Platform"
 description: "Explore the modular, secure, and developer-first platform to power document intelligence with RAG, classification, and semantic search."
 slug: /
 keywords: